1) What is the legal framework governing bribery in Morocco?

-3. What are the principle offences under this legal framework?
+3) What are the principle offenses under this legal framework?

-The principle offences under the Moroccan legal framework are the following :
+The principle offenses under the Moroccan legal framework are the following:

-- Bribery : Moroccan law distinguishes two types of bribery offences: "active bribery" when the offence is committed by a third party, for example a company or any individual, and passive corruption when the offence is committed by the corrupt, i.e. a person with a public or private function.
+- Bribery: Moroccan law distinguishes two types of bribery offenses: “active bribery” when the offense is committed by a third party, for example a company or any individual, and passive corruption when the offense is committed by the corrupt, i.e. a person with a public or private function.

-- Trading of influence is an offence similar to corruption, with the difference that it requires the presence of an intermediary between the potential beneficiary and the public authority.
+- Trading of influence is an offense similar to corruption, with the difference that it requires the presence of an intermediary between the potential beneficiary and the public authority.

-For the bribery offences, the Moroccan authorities may take jurisdiction where any act or omission which forms part of the offence takes place in Morocco.
+For the bribery offenses, the Moroccan authorities may take jurisdiction where any act or omission which forms part of the offense takes place in Morocco.

 The following people/entities may be liable for bribery: